zhangcong12343/zhangcong12343.github.io/_pages/about.md

 </style>

-I am currently a Postdoctoral Fellow at the [Institute for Advanced Study](https://www.ias.tsinghua.edu.cn), Tsinghua University, Beijing, China, working under the supervision of Prof. [Xiaoyun Wang](https://www.ias.tsinghua.edu.cn/info/1016/1217.htm).
+I am currently an Assistant Research Fellow at the [State Key Laboratory of Cryptography and Digital Economy Security](https://skl-crypto.sdu.edu.cn/index.htm), Tsinghua University.
+Previously, I was a Postdoctoral Fellow at the [Institute for Advanced Study](https://www.ias.tsinghua.edu.cn), Tsinghua University, working under the supervision of Prof. [Xiaoyun Wang](https://www.ias.tsinghua.edu.cn/info/1016/1217.htm).
 I earned my Ph.D. from the [Institute of Information Engineering](https://www.iie.ac.cn), Chinese Academy of Sciences in 2023, where I was advised by Prof. [Dongdai Lin](https://people.ucas.ac.cn/~ddlin?language=en).
 Prior to my doctoral studies, I completed my Bachelor’s degree in [Mathematics at Shandong University](https://www.math.sdu.edu.cn) in 2018.

 My main research focus is on cryptographic protocols for secure computation.
 I am interested in both theoretical and practical aspects of secure computation techniques.
 More specifically: